TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### Smart Token

-A "Smart Token" is a blockchain-based digital asset that incorporates programmable logic, enabling it to function as a web service and an integration point for web applications.
-Unlike traditional tokens, which primarily symbolise a unit of value, Smart Tokens can represent a broad spectrum of assets or rights and interact with various web services.
-Within the Web ecosystem, Smart Token acts as a decentralised trust anchor, addressing the centralisation issues associated with conventional trust anchors.
-Trust in a Smart Token is derived from its embedded smart contract rules and the reputation of its issuer.
-It operates in a secure, separate runtime environment from the applications it supports, ensuring robust security and trustworthiness.

-By providing a wide array of services, Smart Tokens enable seamless interactions between applications and tokens, fostering deeper integrations and a more dynamic, user-centric web experience.
+A "Smart Token" is a blockchain-based digital asset that serves as a **decentralised trust anchor** for web applications.

+- Unlike traditional tokens which primarily represent value, Smart Tokens can embody a wide range of assets, rights, and services.
+They incorporate both programmable logic and inherent trustworthiness.
+- Unlike conventional integration points that merely assume trust exists, Smart Tokens actively provide and validate trust for secure and innovative web interactions.
+This trust is derived from the token's embedded smart contract rules, protocol-provided trusted execution of business logic, and the reputation of its issuer.

+Operating in a secure, separate runtime environment, Smart Tokens ensure robust security and trustworthiness.
+By functioning as both a web service and a trust-providing integration point, they enable deeper, more dynamic interactions between applications, as well as deeper integrations that enables user-centric web experience.
+This positions Smart Tokens as building blocks for a more decentralised and innovative web ecosystem.

 [^Griffith]: Griffith coined this term during a casual conversation in a bar in Surry Hills, Sydney, in 2018, as the team behind this paper deliberated on the potential building blocks of Web3.
 At that point, Web3 was still in its budding state and had not yet been defined as an 'Internet of Value.'
 The phrase "Smart Token" caught on, and the team adopted the moniker "Smart Token Labs."
 However, the exact reasoning behind Griffith's nomenclature remains a mystery, as he was unfortunately incarcerated before he could elaborate on it.
 Hence, we are left to speculate why the envisioned building block for Web3 was christened as a "Smart Token."